designmynight/designmynight-developers/hugo/content/epos-crm-integrations/CRM-Integration/index.md

 * Bookings Reports - this will pull your booking reports with whichever parameters you wish
 * Venues - this will pull your DMN Venue reviews

+If you are looking to get API access for your CRM system, the first step is for the Account Manager at your CRM system to have a look through our [API Basics for Developers](http://developers.designmynight.com/api-basics/).

-If you are looking to get API access for your CRM system, please contact your Collins Account Manager with full details of what you are looking to do and which specific API endpoints you are looking to use (for example, Users endpoint for Customer Data).
+If you would then like to proceed, please contact your Collins Account Manager with full details of what you are looking to do and which specific API endpoints you are looking to use (for example, Users endpoint for Customer Data).

 You will then be given the following: